 The Company's derivative instruments are measured at fair value.
-At December 31, 2016, the following derivative instruments were outstanding:
+At December 31, 2017, the following derivative instruments were outstanding:

-- interest rate swaps for the purpose of limiting interest rate risk on the variable future cash flows of long-term debt and non-recourse long-term debt held in a joint venture; and - natural gas and forward power sale and purchase contracts for the purpose of limiting exposure to electricity and natural gas market price movements.
+- interest rate swaps for the purpose of limiting interest rate risk on the variable future cash flows of long-term debt and non-recourse long-term debt held in a joint venture, - foreign currency forward contracts for the purpose of limiting exposure to exchange rate fluctuations relating to expenditures denominated in U.S., and - natural gas and forward power sale and purchase contracts for the purpose of limiting exposure to electricity and natural gas market price movements.

-The balance sheet classification and fair values of the Company's derivative financial instruments at December 31 are as follows:
+The balance sheet classification and fair values of the Company's derivative financial instruments are as follows:

-S Subject to Hedge Accounting Not Subject to Hedge Accounting
+Subject to Accourt o Hedge nting Not Subject Accourt to Hedge ting

-Recurring Measurements Interest Rate Swaps Commodities Commodities Total Fair Value of Derivatives
+Recurring Measurements Interest Rate Swaps Commodities Commodities Foreign Currency Forward Contracts Total Fair Value of Derivatives

-2016
+December 31, 2017

 Financial Assets

-Prepaid expenses and other current assets - 6 7 13
+Prepaid expenses and other current assets - 2 3 - 5

-Other assets - 17 6 23
+Other assets 3 1 - 4

 Financial Liabilities

-Other current liabilities 2 2
+Other current liabilities (1) 4 14 32 - 50

-Other liabilities 3 7 5 15
+Other liabilities (1) - 16 35 - 51

-2015
+December 31, 2016

 Financial Assets

-Prepaid expenses and other current assets 4 1 5
+Prepaid expenses and other current assets 6 7 - 13

-Other assets 3 3
+Other assets 17 6 - 23

 Financial Liabilities

-Other current liabilities 3 2 5
+Other current liabilities - 2 - 2

-Other liabilities 5 5
+Other liabilities 3 7 5 - 15

-During the year ended December 31, 2016, losses before income taxes of \$9 million were recognized in other comprehensive income (OCI) (2015 - gains of \$1 million) and gains before income taxes of \$1 million were reclassified to the statement of earnings (2015 - \$2 million).
+(1) As at December 31, 2017, the Company paid a total of \$54 million of cash collateral to third parties on commodity forward positions related to future periods.
+The contracts held with these third parties have an enforceable master netting arrangement, which allows the right to offset.
+During the year ended December 31, 2017, losses before income taxes of \$41 million were recognized in other comprehensive income (OCI) (2016 - gains of \$9 million) and \$2 million was reclassified to the statement of earnings (2016 - \$1 million).

-There was hedge ineffectiveness of \$4 million during 2016 that was recognized in the statement of earnings (2015 - nil).
-Over the next 12 months, the Company estimates that gains before income taxes of \$6 million will be reclassified from accumulated other comprehensive income (AOCI) to earnings.
+No hedge ineffectiveness was recognized in the statement of earnings during 2017 (2016 - \$4 million).
+Over the next 12 months, the Company estimates that losses before income taxes of \$12 million will be reclassified from accumulated other comprehensive income (AOCI) to earnings.